sergey-shandar/public/articles/network.md

-# Designing Network Protocol for CAS
+# Network Protocol for CAS with CDT

 ## Internal Blockset Structure